etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 ## CloudFormation Intro

+Currently we have been doing alot of manual work
+All this manual work will be very touge to reproduce:
+-> in another region
+-> in another AWS account
+-> within the same region if everything was deleted
+Great if we have our infrastructure as code.
+That code would be deployed and create/update/delte our infrastructure

 CloudFormation is a declarative way of outlining your AWS Infrastructure, for any resources (most of them are supported)

 For example, within a CloudFormation template, you say:
 -> I want a security group
 -> I want two EC2 Instances using this security group
+-> I want 2 Elastic IPs for these EC2 machines
 -> I want an S3 bucket
 -> I want a load balancer (ELB) in front of these machines